kozistr/kozistr.github.io/_posts/about.md

 ## Work Experience

 * **2023 - 2024** : Joined Sionic AI.
-Built an enterprise-grade full-stack platform for LLM applications.
+Built enterprise-grade LLM applications.
 * **2021 - 2023** : Joined Viva Republica (Toss).
-Developed and contributed to many products like BNPL, CSS, OCR, NPS, CDP, and in-house products.
+Developed many products like BNPL, CSS, OCR, NPS, CDP, and in-house products.
-* **2020 - 2021** : Joined Watcha to build a recommendation system with deep learning.
-Developed deep learning recommender that outperforms the previous algorithm, and contributed to other products like WatchaPedia, in-house applications.
+* **2020 - 2021** : Joined Watcha.
+Developed Watcha recommendation system, and contributed to other products like WatchaPedia, in-house applications.
 * **2019 - 2020** : Joined Rainist (Banksalad).
 Developed a transaction classifier service to analyze the categories with low latency, high accuracy, and in real-time.
 * **2019** : Joined VoyagerX.
 Developed a speaker diarization product that automatically recognizes the contents of the meeting.
 * **- 2019** : offensive security stuffs.
 Mainly researched and studied Linux kernel exploitation and reverse engineering.